vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

 tkn taskrun logs build-spring-api-with-buildpacks -f
 ```

 Once complete, you'll see your newly created container image up in Docker Hub!
 Note that there was never a Dockerfile created or any other set of instructions on how to build this container.
-Instead, Cloud Native Buildpacks take a look at your code and determine what it needs in terms of runtime, dependencies, etc.
+Instead, Cloud Native Buildpacks looked at your code and determined what it needed in terms of runtime, dependencies, etc.

 ## Keep Learning

 There's still more to learn, and the best place to go next is the [official documentation](https://github.com/tektoncd/pipeline#-tekton-pipelines).
-There's also some great [examples](https://github.com/tektoncd/pipeline/tree/master/examples) for those looking to get some hands-on learning.
+There are also some great [examples](https://github.com/tektoncd/pipeline/tree/master/examples) for those looking to get some hands-on learning.